Fabricates/Parser/README.md

 A Go module that provides a high-performance parser based on text/template for HTTP requests.
 This module is designed to handle non-rewindable HTTP input streams efficiently while providing template caching and automatic recompilation on file changes.

+**Performance**: Capable of processing 40,000+ requests per second with template caching, optimized for high-throughput web applications and microservices.

 ## Features

 - **Re-readable HTTP Requests**: Handles non-rewindable HTTP input streams by buffering them in memory